storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/build-a-licensing-marketplace.md

 For your Frontend to interact with the protocol, it must first get approval to do so.
 For the case of IP registration, there are two ways of doing this:

 * **Direct approval for registration by the NFT owner**
-  * A user who wishes to use your contract for registration simply has to call `setApprovalForAll` on the `ipAssetRegistry` contract, which grants your contract the permissions to directly register on their behalf
+  * A user who wishes to use your contract for registration simply has to call `setApprovalForAll` on the `ipAssetRegistry` contract, which grants your contract the permission to directly register on their behalf
 * **Direct approval for registration by the Story Protocol DAO**
   * This applies for all IP workloads that extend outside of the simple process of registration.
 To be granted approval, you must first make a proposal to XXX, which will then grant your contract permissions via the access controller.